Mumia Abu-Jamal: Ein Leben in der Schwebe. AI Bericht Februar 2000

 *

-Content: 1.
-Take a Walk at the Crime Scene.
+Content: 0.
+Why Mumia Abu-Jamal Should Be Free.
+1. Take a Walk at the Crime Scene.
 2. The Confession that Never Happened.
 3. The Third Man.
 4. The Question of Abu-Jamal's Gun 5: Summing Up: A Conviction that Lacks Integrity and Always Will.
+6. A Note on Sources.

 *